 Whether you have agreed to work with CPS to better yourself and your home life in some way or have been ordered by a judge to do so, it is crucially important that you step up to the plate and do what you have to present a strong case for the return of your child to your home.

 If you have been ordered to sign medical releases for CPS to review medical records of your child or yourself or to do anything else that you may have second thoughts about, it is for the best that you comply.
 This all goes back to being an active and involved participant in the process.
 The last thing you want is for CPS to argue that you have been obstructing their investigation and not following orders or abiding by an agreement you made with the agency.

 Remember- complying with orders and cooperating with CPS does not mean you are backing down to them or not standing up for yourself or your child.
 You have ample opportunity to do so.
 However, your actions speak volumes in a CPS case.
 CPS does not want to keep your child from you but will until the time at which it is determined that you do not offer a threat to the child from a neglect or abuse perspective.
 Communication and cooperation are two great ways to build trust with CPS and the other people involved in your child's case.
 That trust can go a long way towards the return of your child to your home.

 Questions on how to stand up for your children in a CPS case?
 Join us tomorrow

-In tomorrow’s blog post we will discuss how best to manage a CPS case while asserting for the rights of your child.
-If you have questions about anything you’ve read today please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+In tomorrow's blog post, we will discuss how best to manage a CPS case while asserting the rights of your child.
+If you have questions about anything you've read today, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We represent families across southeast Texas and would be honored to do the same for you and your family.
-A free of charge consultation with one of our licensed family law attorneys is only a phone call away.
+A free-of-charge consultation with one of our licensed family law attorneys is only a phone call away.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"